Renting your property to refugees through Community Sponsorship

 If you rent your property to refugees through the Community Sponsorship scheme, there will be a whole group of local people dedicated to supporting the refugees living in your property.
 They will support the family to apply for benefits, learn English, manage their finances and get to know the local area.

-To rent your property to refugees through Community Sponsorship, register your property on the Reset website.
+To rent your property to refugees through Community Sponsorship, email Reset.
 A member of Reset’s staff team will get in touch to talk to you about your options.
-If you want to chat to Reset before registering your property, they are more than happy to talk to anyone who is considering providing their property to refugee tenants.
+If you want to chat to Reset before renting your property, they are more than happy to talk to anyone who is considering providing their property to refugee tenants.
 Just get in touch!
 Letting my property to refugees has been a simple way to make a massive difference to the life of a family that has lost everything.
 You can make a difference too.